ibivu/scmra/README.md

 ## Installation:

-- To solve the optimization problem we use IBM ILOG CPLEX solver, which is freely available for academic purposes:
+- To solve the optimization problem we use the IBM ILOG CPLEX solver, which is freely available for academic purposes:
 [IBM CPLEX DOWNLOAD](https://www.ibm.com/support/pages/downloading-ibm-ilog-cplex-optimization-studio-2010)

 - Install our python module